How Bioscript used Officevibe to increase their employee wellness during hard times

 Use a goal setting software

-Tools like Officevibe’s one-on-one software can help you set employee performance goals simply, and connect them to team goals.
+Tools like Officevibe’s one-on-one software can help you set employee performance goals (see examples) simply, and connect them to team goals.
 Tracking progress is easy with smaller action items set at the end of every one-on-one meeting.

 Once you’ve decided on your goal-setting process and you’re ready to sit down with your employee, follow these employee goal-setting tips to make the most of your meeting.